great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

     Has at least one positive and negative example case, and all test cases pass Has core logic and passes tests on at least one Execution Engine Has basic input validation and type checking
-    Has all three statement Renderers: descriptive, prescriptive, diagnostic Has core logic that passes tests for all applicable Execution Engines ✔ Passes all linting checks
+    Has both Statement Renderers: prescriptive and diagnostic Has core logic that passes tests for all applicable Execution Engines ✔ Passes all linting checks
     Has a robust suite of tests, as determined by a code owner